Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 After being uploaded, the receipts are stored in the *New documents* folder in the *Documents* module.
 Once they are booked, they are moved automatically into the *Registered documents* folder and then placed in the appropriate subfolder according to the following structure:

 - 10000-69999 personal account numbers in case of a debtors'/customers' document
-- 70000-79999 personal account numbers in case of a creditors'/suppliers' document
+- 70000-99999 personal account numbers in case of a creditors'/suppliers' document

-[comment]: <> (Check in Documents, ob das stimmt oder eher 70000-99999 personal account numbers in case of a creditors'/suppliers' document)

 #### Prerequisites

 - A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).
 - The *Documents* module has been installed.
 - A receipt has been uploaded in the *Documents* module.

-[comment]: <> (JPG und PNG anscheinend auch unterstützt.
-Andere Formate?)

 #### Procedure